goauthentik/authentik/website/docs/flow/executors/headless.md

 title: Headless
 ---

-The headless flow executor is used by clients which don't have access to the web interface.
-It is currently used by the LDAP outpost to authenticate users.
+The headless flow executor is used by clients that don't have access to the web interface.
+It is currently used by the LDAP and Radius outposts to authenticate users.

 The following stages are supported: